-1.3.3 Municipal District of Bonnyville No. 87 Municipal Development Plan
+Municipal District of Bonnyville No. 87 Municipal Development Plan

-Adopted in 2007, the M.D.'s current MDP sets a vision that encourages efficient land use patterns, the development of healthy, safe and viable communities, and the continuous improvement of the quality of life of its residents.
+Adopted in 2007, the MD's current MDP sets a vision that encourages efficient land use patterns, the development of healthy, safe and viable communities, and the continuous improvement of the quality of life of its residents.

 The MDP sets strategic goals and policies in areas such as land uses, development regulations, environmental protection, recreation, infrastructure and intermunicipal planning.
-The MDP provides for the protection of agricultural land from fragmentation and premature conversion by directing growth to hamlets and enabling country residential, commercial and industrial development in suitable locations.
+The MDP provides for the protection of agricultural land from fragmentation and premature conversion by directing growth to hamlets and enabling country residential, commercial, and industrial development in suitable locations.
 There are also provisions to expand and protect the integrity of the transportation and municipal servicing infrastructure, to ensure continuous access for existing and new developments.

-The MDP promotes responsible development, enabling the use of conservation tools and requiring the protection of water bodies and other environmentally sensitive areas through the use of setbacks and other development restrictions.
-The MDP also aims to enhance recreational opportunities, creating open spaces and recreational facilities in municipal reserve lands.
+The MDP promotes responsible development, enabling the use of conservation tools and requiring the protection of water bodies and other environmentally sensitive areas through setbacks and other development restrictions.
+The MDP also aims to enhance recreational opportunities, create open spaces, and establish recreational facilities in municipal reserve lands.

-There is an important component of intermunicipal planning with neighbor municipalities, including the City of Cold Lake.
-The MDP promotes joint planning and cooperation, and enables the collaboration framework required for the adoption of this IDP.
+There is an important component of intermunicipal planning with neighbouring municipalities, including the City of Cold Lake.
+The MDP promotes joint planning and cooperation and enables the collaboration framework required for the adoption of this IDP.

-1.3.4 Highway 55 Area Structure Plan
+Highway 55 Area Structure Plan

 The Highway 55 Area Structure Plan (ASP) addresses the subdivision and development of lands located within 0.8 km of either side of Highway 55 extending from the west boundary of the City of Cold Lake to 0.8 km west of the intersection with Highway 892.
-All lands are located within the M.D. of Bonnyville.
-The plan was prepared in response to increased interest in commercial, industrial and residential development along Highway 55 and the desire to protect highway integrity.
+All lands are located within the MD of Bonnyville.
+The plan was prepared in response to increased interest in commercial, industrial, and residential development along Highway 55 and the desire to protect highway integrity.